clicksuku/sundarkp-olist-commerce/README.md

   - Git Clone the Repository from
       <https://github.com/clicksuku/sundarkp-olist-commerce.git>

+  - Goto the cloned folder

   - Build the MAGE_SPARK Image from the DockerFile

     - Goto the folder in which the 'Dockerfile' is present
     - Docker build -t mage_spark .

-  - Create a folder, say SundarkpOlist, where the mage pipeline is going to reside and run
+  - Create a folder, say **checkLocally** , where the mage pipeline is going to reside and run

-  - Copy the Service Account.JSON [Generate Service Account JSON](https://cloud.google.com/iam/docs/keys-create-delete)
+  - Copy the Service Account.JSON [Generate Service Account JSON](https://cloud.google.com/iam/docs/  keys-create-delete)

   - Copy the Kaggle Account.JSON here [How to Generate Kaggle API JSON](https://www.kaggle.com/docs/api)